 Skills you'll build:

-Microsoft Excel, Python Programming, Data Analysis, Data Visualization (DataViz), SQL, Data Science, Spreadsheet, Pivot Table, IBM Cognos Analytics, Dashboard, Pandas, Numpy, Ipython, Cloud Databases, Relational Database Management System (RDBMS), Predictive Modelling, Model Selection, Data Virtualization, Plotly, Matplotlib, SQL and RDBMS
+Microsoft Excel, Python Programming, Data Analysis, Data Visualization (DataViz), SQL, Data Science, Spreadsheet, Pivot Table, IBM Cognos Analytics, Dashboard, Pandas, Numpy, Jupyter notebooks, Cloud Databases, Relational Database Management System (RDBMS), Predictive Modelling, Model Selection, Dashboards and Charts, dash, Matplotlib, SQL and RDBMS

 A portfolio gives you the opportunity to showcase your skill set and accomplishments to employers, particularly when you lack prior work experience.
 Your projects should demonstrate your ability to gather, clean, model, analyze, and present data with insightful visuals.